vyao888/customer-service/README.md

   - Web
   - Spring data for Mongondb
   - Lombok

+### Assumptions

+- Exposed as REST API
+- No security considered due to time constraints

 ### Build and running the tests via Docker container
 Steps to build and run the test via the docker compose: